grimmlab/easyPheno/docs/source/models/hyperparam_optim.rst

 Hyperparameter optimization
 ===========================================
 Subsequently, we give details on our implementation of Bayesian optimization for the automatic hyperparameter search.
-References for a more detailed theoretical background can be found at the end of this page, which were also used for writing this page.
+References for a more detailed theoretical background can be found at the end of this page, which were also used for writing this text.
-For our implementation, we use the optimization framework `Optuna <https://optuna.readthedocs.io/en/stable/>`_, for which its developers also provide a comprehensive online documentation.
+For our implementation, we use the optimization framework `Optuna <https://optuna.readthedocs.io/en/stable/>`_, for which its developers also provide a comprehensive `online documentation <https://optuna.readthedocs.io/en/stable/>`_.

 Common hyperparameter optimization methods, e.g. Grid Search or Random Search, do not make use of information gained during the optimization process.
 However, Bayesian optimization uses this knowledge and tries to direct